Fody/Home/pages/mdsource/addins.source.md

   * [LoadAssembliesOnStartup](https://github.com/Fody/LoadAssembliesOnStartup) Loads references on startup by using the types in the module initializer.
   * [LocalsInit](https://github.com/ltrzesniewski/LocalsInit.Fody) Controls the value of the `localsinit` flag on methods, to improve the performance of `stackalloc` for instance.
   * [LoggerIsEnabled](https://github.com/wazowsk1/LoggerIsEnabled.Fody) Adds `ILogger.IsEnabled` check around the logging statement for the [Microsoft.Extensions.Logging](https://github.com/aspnet/Logging).
+  * [MetaMerge](https://github.com/mrpmorris/MetaMerge) Declare collections of reusable .NET attributes and apply them as patterns to multiple targets.
   * [MethodBoundaryAspect](https://github.com/vescon/MethodBoundaryAspect.Fody) Allows to decorate methods and hook into method start, method end and method exceptions (like PostSharp).
   * [MethodDecorator](https://github.com/Fody/MethodDecorator) Decorate arbitrary methods to run code before and after invocation.
   * [MethodTimer](https://github.com/Fody/MethodTimer) Injects method timing code.